WohlSoft/Moondust-Devkit-Help/EditLevel/Testing.md

 If needed, you can tune your **Testing options** to select a playable characters, count of players, enable some cheating or debug features, set a specific state of playable characters, etc.

+## Test settings
+<ImageZoom
+  alt="eventsList"
+  url="screenshots/Testing/test_settings.png"
+  width="200px"
+  :border="true"
+/>

+It's a generic settings dialog which allows you to configure some features: choose 1 or 2 player game, select playable characters and their states, add vehicles/mounts, etc.

+There are some extra settings:
+- **God Mode** - Makes your playable character being invincible to dangerous NPCs and surfaces.
+- **Unlimited Flight** - Allows your playable character to fly up by using of Alt-Jump key (PGE Engine only).
+- **Bulldozer mode** - Allows your playable character to destroy any nearest objects by Alt-Run key (PGE Engine only).
+- **Walk Anywhere** - Allows your playable character to walk on a world map out of paths (PGE Engine only).
+- **Debug info** - Enables printing of various debug information on the screen (PGE Engine only).
+- **Show frame speed** - Enables printing of FPS count at left-top corner (SMBX-38A and TheXTech only).
+- **Physics debug** - Enables drawing of hit boxes of all objects include invisible (PGE Engine only).

 ## PGE Engine
 <p class="warning">